 When your staff lack the skills and knowledge they need to perform in their role, they rely heavily on managers for direction and support.

 However, when personalised and relevant training is provided to boost their skill set, their competency and confidence will improve.
 They’ll be better equipped to handle the tasks required of them and become less reliant on the help of others.
 This allows managers to devote more of their time to strategy, growth and their own workload.

-To measure the value of L&D in this case you could run a survey with managers to understand if the time they spend on day-to-day training and the support of their team has changed since the training programme took place.
+To measure the value of L&D and workplace learning in this case you could run a survey with managers to understand if the time they spend on day-to-day training and the support of their team has changed since the training programme took place.

 Although this may not provide a hard measurement it does offer an insight into how L&D has impacted the everyday workings of the organisation.